Anirudh343134/CS_F222_Project/README.md

 # CS_F222_Project
 Project prepared for the course Discrete Structures for Computer Science Fall 2023

+## Requirements
+- Python 3.7 or above
+- numpy

 ## Usage

 1. **Input File:**
    - Create an input file named `input.txt` with the following format:
-     - The first line contains a space-separated list of CDCs (Common Disciplinary Courses).
+     - The first line contains a space-separated list of CDCs (Compulsory Disciplinary Courses).
      - The second line contains a space-separated list of electives.
      - Subsequent lines contain preferences of each professor, where each line corresponds to a professor's preferences.

 2. **Run the Script:**
    - Execute the script by running the command:
      ```bash
-     python script_name.py
+     python main.py
      ```
-     Make sure to replace `script_name.py` with the actual name of your Python script.

 3. **Output:**
    - The script will generate an output file named `output.txt` containing the assignments for each solution.